-Amanda has co-authored two chapters in the textbook Social Problems (2019) and an article on the public health challenge of hopelessness in older adults (2020).
-She holds an MS from Columbia School of Social Work, where she was editor-in-chief of the Columbia Social Work Review and a Fellow at SAFElab, and a BA from Columbia University, Columbia College.
+Amanda has co-authored an article on digital racial-ethnic socialization, two chapters in the textbook Social Problems (2019), and an article on the public health challenge of hopelessness in older adults (2020).
+She holds an MS from Columbia School of Social Work, where she was editor-in-chief of the Columbia Social Work Review and a Fellow at SAFElab, and a BA magna cum laude from Columbia University, Columbia College.

 Fields of Interest: